 - 2 shots of espresso (or 1 cup of really strong coffee)

 - Chocolate syrup (optional – other flavours are also encouraged!)

 - You can use any type of coffee to make a frappuccino, although medium roast or dark roast Arabica blends work best as you’ll draw out the inherent cocoa notes in these coffee beans.

 - If you skip the whipped cream topping but want an extra bit of chocolate flavour, try blending some chocolate chips, cocoa powder, or chocolate syrup into your iced coffee drink.
 Edible pearls also add a nice crunchy texture.

 - Use semi-sweet chocolate chips instead of regular chocolate chips if you are vegan or lactose-intolerant.
 There are also some delicious dairy-free whipped cream options (1).

 - Aim to finish drinking your frappuccino within 3 to 4 hours of making it.
 You can leave it in the fridge for longer, up to 24 hours.
 But as with any dairy-based coffee drink, toss it if it looks or smells off.

-- Looking for some flavored simple syrup ideas?
-My favorite is using chocolate syrup to make my own version of a mocha frappuccino drink.
-Other traditional flavors work equally well, including hazelnut, vanilla, and salted caramel sauce.
+- Looking for some flavoured simple syrup ideas?
+My favourite is using chocolate syrup to make my own version of a mocha frappuccino drink.
+Other traditional flavours work equally well, including hazelnut, vanilla, and salted caramel sauce.
 If you want to try something more unique, I recommend strawberry or pumpkin pie spice syrup.
 You can buy any of these syrups or try making a DIY one!